Updated on 3/7/2023

 In 2012, Mark A. Smith and Wendy J. Lynch conducted a study regarding the correlation between physical exercise and sobriety.
 They found that, in certain conditions, physical exercise produces feelings of euphoria, similar to the euphoric feelings experienced while using drugs and/or alcohol.
 When performing physical exercise while sober, the temptation to use again subsides because it has been replaced with a much healthier source.
 Engaging in some sort of physical activity is an extremely beneficial way to have fun and escape from stress.

 However, for some, the thought of going to the gym and running on a treadmill for 30 minutes sounds more dreadful rather than appealing.
 Luckily, there are many ways to engage in physical exercise that are fun and meet your interest.
 These can include more relaxing activities, such as going for a long walk in a scenic area or even dancing to your favorite music in a comfortable space.
 Many find sports to be an entertaining way to get physical exercise as well.
-While there are many popular sports available, some more unique options include disc golf, badminton or even quidditch from the Harry Potter franchise.
 Either way, there are many ways to practice physical exercise in a way that is practical and pleasing for your unique desires.